Draft Beer Cooling Equipment

 Beer line cooling systems have been created specifically for this purpose - using glycol or ice as a cooling agent, they allow you to deliver beer fresh and cold straight to your beer tower, where it can be dispensed and then enjoyed by your customers.

-Beverage Craft has a nice selection of beer cooling systems - whether it’s a glycol beer system or an ice bank beer cooler, we’ve got plenty of models to choose from.
+Beverage Craft has a nice selection of beer cooling systems - whether it’s a glycol beer system or an ice bank beer cooler (or “beer flash chiller”), we’ve got plenty of models to choose from.
 Feel free to browse our selection!

 If you’re not sure which draft beer cooling system is right for you, let our specialists step in and help you make the right choice.
 Contact our team via live chat, email or phone for a professional consult - we’ll be there in an instant.